- 01Lumber is up 22%, steel up 18%, and copper wire up 15% since January -- these aren't projections, they're today's prices at your supplier

 Where This Goes From Here

 Plan for elevated material costs through at least Q3 2025.
 Build the 15% buffer into every deal.
 Go cosmetic over structural.
 Buy existing over new.
-And get every quote locked in writing with a clear expiration date.
+Lock every quote in writing with a clear expiration date.

 The investors who adjusted their numbers in 2018 during the last tariff cycle picked up the best deals while everyone else panicked.
 Same playbook.
 Different year.